NaincyGupt/SDETInterviewPrep/SKIP_LEVEL/Behavioral.md

 **Result:**
 "The developer agreed once he saw the impact data.
 We fixed the bug, ran a targeted automation sweep, and shipped the build with only a minor delay.
 Afterward, I initiated a 'Post-Mortem' where we agreed to implement a new 'Critical Path' automated check earlier in the sprint to prevent this kind of late-stage friction.
 It actually strengthened our partnership because the developer realized I was there to protect his work, not just block it."
+I TRIED TO BOND with colleagues to create cohesive environment, we can have disagreements , but still come to a decison for team or project ,

 **A Wit-Check for the Interview:**
 If they ask, "What if the manager had ordered you to ship it anyway?"
 Answer: "I would clearly document the known risks and provide a 'Mitigation Plan'—such as an immediate hotfix schedule or a targeted notification for affected users.
 At the end of the day, I advocate for the user, but I also understand that business decisions require balancing risks.
 My job is to make sure that risk is fully understood before the button is pressed."

+---

+how did you cope with disagreeament from another employee

+retro - why we went ahead woth this solution

 ---